konrad-g/ten/README.md

 This project is a great, simple starting point.
 If you are looking for a fully featured framework, I recommend trying [RapDv](https://rapdv.com).
 It's open-source and available on GitHub as well!

-One of the websites using it is:  [Neudesk - Marketplace for Finding Business Services](https://neudesk.com)
+One of the websites using it is:  [Neudesk - Marketplace for Finding Marketing Services](https://neudesk.com)